matan2010/WeatherAppBackend/README.md

 - **POST /weather/**: Accepts location data (city name or coordinates) and returns current weather data.
 - **GET /weather/{city}/**: Returns cached weather data for a specified city.
-- **GET /weather/coordinates/**: Fetches weather data for provided geographical coordinates.
+- **GET /weather/coordinates/{latitude}/{longitude}**: Fetches weather data for provided geographical coordinates.
-- **Forecast Endpoints**: Retrieves 3-day or 7-day weather forecasts.
+- **POST /forecast/**: Retrieves 3-day or 7-day weather forecasts.
+- **POST /signup/**: Registers a new user and returns a success message with a token.
+- **POST /login/**: Authenticates a user and returns a session cookie and token for further requests.

 ### Caching